logjuicer/logjuicer/README.md

 - *ignore_patterns*: list of log line regex to be ignored.

+Adds custom extra baseline, for example to include files that are skipped in success build artifacts:

+- *extra_baselines*: list of file path or remote urls.

 The configuration can be defined per target, for example:

 ```yaml